Chart Color Schemes

 Marian lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the Marian statistical area (Lv2), and new addresses validated by AreaSearch, Marian's estimated population is around 4,593 as of Nov 2025.
-This reflects an increase of 369 people (8.7%) since the 2021 Census, which reported a population of 4,224 people.
+Analysis of ABS population updates for the broader area and new addresses validated by AreaSearch indicates that the estimated population of Marian as of Feb 2026 is around 4,597.
+This reflects an increase of 373 people (8.8%) since the 2021 Census, which reported a population of 4,224 people.
 The change is inferred from the resident population of 4,425 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-Marian's population density ratio is 55 persons per square kilometer.
-Marian's growth since the 2021 census exceeded the SA3 area (6.8%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 63.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 55 persons per square kilometer.
+Marian's 8.8% growth since the 2021 census exceeded that of the SA3 area (7.1%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by natural growth contributing approximately 63.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, an above median population growth of locations outside capital cities is projected for Marian, with an expected increase of 899 persons to 2041 reflecting a total increase of 15.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Examination of future population trends indicates an above median population growth of locations outside of capital cities is projected, with the suburb expected to grow by 896 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.7% in total over the 17 years.

 Frequently Asked Questions - Population